Mastering LinkedIn Audience Targeting: A Strategic Approach

 Age is an estimation based on graduation year and not everyone enters a graduation year.
 We’d recommend using Years of Experience or seniority over age.

 Gender is assumed, based on a member’s name.
 LinkedIn doesn’t require members to enter gender and we typically wouldn’t recommend using it to target.
+However, ‘member gender’ can be useful in building precise audience profiles based on inferred user information, which is crucial for effectively reaching specific demographics in advertising campaigns.

 • Job Functions